geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

   Green boxes and TinyBox Pros are selling well; Comma's integration with TinyGrad is progressing.

 - **00:02:19 Scheduler Cleanup**
-  Focus on reducing fragility in scheduling, handling UOP tracking, and improving rewrite rules.
+  Focus on reducing fragility in scheduling, handling UOp tracking, and improving rewrite rules.

 - **00:09:07 AM and USB GPU**
   Stability improvements for AMD GPUs and USB GPU optimizations; discussions on DMA and libUSB rewrites.